 Revenues Revenues include tenant rents from operating leases (generally one year), recognized as revenue, including tenant subsidies, when they become due.
-Revenues also include income from developer fees, to the extent it is a reimbursement of development costs, laundry, interest, and miscellaneous income.
-These revenues are recognized as earned and/or costs as incurred.
+Revenues also include income from developer fees to the extent it is a reimbursement of development costs, laundry, interest, and miscellaneous income.
+These revenues are recognized as earned and as costs are incurred.